Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 ## Dictionaries Containing Dictionaries

-Dictionaries containing dictionaries follows the patterns we've seen before.
+Dictionaries can also have dictionaries as values, but they _cannot_ be used as keys.
+Using nested dictionaries follows the patterns we've already seen.

 ### Accessing and Modifying Inner Values

-We access a value from inner dictionary by chaining `[]`s with the appropriate key names.
+Accessing one value from nested dictionaries uses the expected key lookup syntax.
+We just need to chain each lookup using `[]`s with the appropriate key names.

-Modifying a value in an inner dictionary needs re-assignment to the required key of the inner dictionary.
+Likewise, modifying a value in a nested dictionary requires re-assignment to the desired key of the inner dictionary.

 ```python
 sarahs_dict = {